🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Choose QR type and settings

-Select the QR type (URL, text, WiFi, etc.).
-Set error correction: Level H (30% redundancy) for labels that may get scratched or dirty; Level M (15%) for clean digital or laminated surfaces.
-Adjust output size if needed.
+Select the QR type (URL, text, WiFi, vCard, etc.).
+Set error correction level: Level H (30% redundancy) for labels that may get scratched or dirty; Level M (15%) for clean laminated surfaces.

 4